Up to 60% off sofas & mattresses — limited‑time deals.

 • Measure depth clearance, not just width—deep seats can shrink walkways fast.

-• If you work on a laptop on the sofa, plan for a lumbar pillow to keep your pelvis from rolling back.
+• If you work on a sofa often, keep a lumbar pillow nearby so your pelvis does not roll back.

-• For deeper seats, a small footstool can help keep legs supported during longer sits.
+• On deeper seats, a small footstool can make long sessions more comfortable.

-• Rotate cushions and switch sitting spots weekly to even out wear.
+• Rotate cushions and switch sitting spots weekly to spread out wear.

-• Vacuum weekly with an upholstery attachment so grit doesn’t grind into the fabric.
+• Vacuum weekly with an upholstery attachment so grit does not grind into the fabric.

-• For scatter-back styles, build your back before long sessions—one cushion for lumbar, one higher for shoulder blades.
+• For scatter-back styles, build your support before a long sit: one cushion low, one higher for the shoulder blades.

-• Let real life drive your fabric choice: kids, pets, and snacking habits matter more than aesthetics.
+• Let real life drive your fabric choice: kids, pets, and snack habits matter more than aesthetics.

-• If you nap on your sofa, pay attention to arm firmness—your shoulder will notice quickly.
+• If you nap on your sofa, pay attention to arm firmness—your shoulder will feel the difference quickly.

-• If you stand up a lot (kids, snacks, pacing), avoid very low seat heights unless you truly like that posture.
+• If you stand up often, think hard before buying a very low seat height.

 FAQs